mrpetro/OpenBreed/README.md

 ## What is ready?

-* MAP reader for ABTA (it will probably for for all three titles since this format didn't changed that much)
+* MAP reader for ABTA (it will probably in all three titles since this format didn't changed that much)
 * SPR(spriteset) reader for ABTA
 * BLK(tileset) reader for ABTA
 * LBM (IFF images) reader for ABTA